-See the Planning for Registration section of the Advising Handbook for an overview of what we tell students.
-They should come to you with a draft schedule (and alternates).
 If they are not prepared, discuss with them the tools they need to consult to prepare a draft.
-These are the College Progress Report (available via my.newpaltz.edu), the Schedule of Classes (available on-line via my.newpaltz.edu), the on-line Undergraduate Catalog and/or departmental webpages (for major/minor requirements and course descriptions).
-This is meant as a "teachable moment" not a punishment.
+These are the College Progress Report, the Schedule of Classes, the Undergraduate Catalog and/or departmental Web pages (for major/minor requirements and course descriptions).

-Is the student registered for the appropriate course level?
 If the student is a freshman (under 30 credits) he/she is restricted to 100 and 200 level courses.
-This can be overridden by Permission of Instructor (which the student would have to obtain) or placement (for math or language), which the advisor can authorize (initials on Course Registration Form--phone/computer will not allow).
+This can be overridden by Permission of Instructor (which the student would have to obtain) or placement (for math or language).

-Does the student have 14-16 credits planned?
-Twelve is the minimum for full-time, but students must average 15 credits a semester to graduate in 4 years.
-Obviously decisions about courseload must include considerations about work, family, co-curricular involvement, etc.
+Full-time status is defined as between 12 and 18 credit hours.
+Students must average 15 credits a semester to graduate in four years, though decisions about course load may include considerations about work, family, co-curricular involvement, etc.

-Does the student have a hold?
 This information is available to the student via my.newpaltz.edu.
-Holds are typically not enforced during Advance Registration, but must be resolved by a given date or the student will be de-registered.
-Also, if the student does not register during Advance Registration he or she will be blocked.
+Holds must be resolved by a given date or the student may be de-registered or blocked from registering.

 For example, no more than two classes "back to back"; an early morning class and a late night class on the same day; a particularly demanding course or a course in an area of weakness, at the end of a long day.
 Ideally students should spread their academic schedules over four or five days, and evenly place their courses throughout the day.